 - Menopause based on symptoms in women without a uterus.

 Tests which may be undertaken in some women

 - FSH levels:

-- There is often no need for FSH level to be undertaken if the woman's symptoms are very suggestive of the menopause.
+- There is no need for FSH level to be undertaken.

 - TFTs - can help differentiate thyroid disease symptoms from menopausal symptoms.

-- Blood cholesterol and trigylcerides - consider if the woman has any cardiovascular risk factors.
+- Blood cholesterol and triglycerides - consider if the woman has any cardiovascular risk factors.

 - Cervical screening and mammograms - ensure the woman is up to date with her cervical screening and also mammograms (if appropriate).

 - A pelvic scan - may be considered for those women with atypical symptoms.

 Tests which are usually unhelpful

 The following tests should not be used to diagnose perimenopause or menopause in women aged over 45 years:

 - Inhibin A or B

 The relationship between the menopause and the development of associated conditions is sometimes difficult to differentiate from age-related morbidity but is best demonstrated in cases of premature primary and secondary ovarian failure.